Analysis | No, Biden’s win wasn’t ‘statistically impossible’

 One is that not every House and Senate Republican candidate won.
 Those who did win in swing districts may have benefited from the increased turnout of voters coming out to support Trump.
 But those candidates may also have enjoyed the support of more of those independent and Republican voters who are skeptical of Trump.

 Imagine a swing House district in the suburbs with a relatively moderate pool of White voters.
 Trump’s presence on the ballot brings out a chunk of people who didn’t vote in 2018, hurting Republican House candidates.
 But some of those more-moderate voters might have decided not to vote for Trump even while they supported the Republican running for Congress.
-Just like that you have a split ticket — precisely as appears to have happened in a number of jurisdictions.
+Just like that, you have a split ticket — precisely as appears to have happened in a number of jurisdictions.

 That entirely conceivable scenario explains a lot of the “impossibilities” Trump raises.
-While this wasn’t extremely common, according to analysis conducted by FiveThirtyEight, it did happen in a number of swing states.
+While this wasn’t extremely common, according to an analysis conducted by FiveThirtyEight, it did happen in a number of swing states.

 Speaking of swing states, Trump also marveled that Biden “beat [Clinton] in the swing states, but she beat him everywhere else.”